Ben Cousins: 1996–1997: Rising Star Award and increasing popularity

 At 17, a week after his tenth WAFL game for East Fremantle, Cousins played his first AFL match and kicked two goals for West Coast against Geelong.
 He won the Norwich Rising Star award for his debut season in 1996, polling 15 votes from the six judges to beat Shannon Grant by one point.

 Cousins' popularity continued to increase over the following seasons.
 In 1998, the Herald Sun ran a two-page article across its centre pages about 20-year-old Cousins, titled "West goes wild for the kid".
 The article portrayed Cousins as a sex symbol and "football's answer to Brad Pitt".
 When asked about the article, he said the popularity "comes with the territory...
 If you want to be a league footballer you have to accept that it is part of the game."
 Sports agent Ricky Nixon approached Cousins in 1998 about managing his endorsement deals, because "He's good-looking, he elected to stay in Perth and not play in Victoria, opposition coaches take notice of him and on top of that he's a future leader."
 In 1999, International Management Group, who managed sports stars such as Tiger Woods and Pete Sampras, said they would like to sign Ben, as "There is no doubt that he is now in the top bracket of players and has great marketing potential...
 Apart from being an outstanding footballer, he is a quality young man."
 Ross Nicholas, West Coast's marketing manager, said:

 "He's easily the most sought-after Eagle...
 No player was, or is, as popular as Ben.
 His appeal is so diverse.
 Kids want his autograph and photograph.
 Sponsors want him to sit next to them.
 They want him to push their product...
 If Ben's well managed, the sky's the limit for him...
 They've got to find the balance between his commercial potential and his contribution to the community.
 The club offers protection, but it's up to Ben what demands he puts himself under."

 1997–2000: First finals appearance and first All-Australian selection

 In 1998, Cousins was selected in the All-Australian Team and was runner-up in West Coast's Best and Fairest.
-He played in his first AFL finals game in 1999, against the Western Bulldogs in a qualifying final at the MCG, and the year included another selection in the All-Australian Team and representing Australia in the International Rules Series.
+He played in his first AFL finals game in 1997 against the Adelaide Crows in a qualifying final at Football Park, and the year included another selection in the All-Australian Team and representing Australia in the International Rules Series.
 In 2000, Cousins signed a new three-year contract with the West Coast Eagles, reportedly worth nearly A$1 million.